vedro-universe/vedro-docs/blog/2022-11-20-whats-new-vedro-v1.8/index.md

 hide_table_of_contents: false
 ---

-# What's New In Vedro v1.8

 import TerminalOutput from '@site/src/components/TerminalOutput';
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
+import SubscribeTelegramTip from '../_subscribe_telegram.md';

+# What's New In Vedro v1.8

 We are thrilled to announce the release of [Vedro v1.8](https://pypi.org/project/vedro/)!
 This update brings a host of new features and improvements to the framework, enhancing its capabilities and making it even more flexible and user-friendly.
 Let's delve into the latest features and see how they can improve your testing workflow.